 The current Trustees are Sir AN Ridley (Chairman), Mr ME McL Deeny (Deputy Chairman), and Messrs GD Gilchrist and RB Spooner.
-Mr RJR Keeling resigned as a Trustee, with effect from 1 August 2007.

 The Corporation of Lloyd's owns the one deferred share in the capital of the Company, which carries the right to appoint one Director.